+We primarily pay company-employed drivers a fixed rate per mile.
+The rate increases based on length of service.
 We also compensate drivers after one hour of detention, for inclement weather and for road service delays.
 Drivers also are eligible for bonuses based upon safe, efficient driving.
 We pay independent contractors a fixed rate per mile.
 Independent contractors pay for their own fuel, insurance, maintenance, and repairs.